Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-In this article, we take a closer look at its hardness, the different methods and tools to use when cutting and polishing jasper, and how you can do it at home.
+In this article, we look closer at its hardness, the different methods and tools for cutting and polishing jasper, and how you can do it at home.
 The good news is that you don’t need a rock tumbler to bring out the stone’s beauty and can use a few hand tools and other methods instead.
-Jasper is a popular tumble stone, so we also outline how to shape and polish it in a rock tumbler.
+Jasper is a popular tumblestone, so we also outline how to shape and polish it in a rock tumbler.

 How To Cut & Polish Jasper